-On the second round, node 2 is the intermediate node.
+On the second round, node 2 is the new intermediate node.
 This creates new paths between nodes 1 and 3 and between nodes 3 and 5:

-On the third round, node 3 is the intermediate round.
+On the third round, node 3 is the new intermediate round.
 There is a new path between nodes 2 and 4:

-The algorithm continues like this, until all nodes have been intermediate nodes.
+The algorithm continues like this, until all nodes have been appointed intermediate nodes.
 After the algorithm has finished, the array contains the minimum distances between any two nodes:

-For example, the array indicates that the shortest path between nodes 2 and 4 has length 8.
+For example, the array tells us that the shortest distance between nodes 2 and 4 is 8.
 This corresponds to the following path:

 The advantage of the Floyd-Warshall algorithm that it is easy to implement.
-The following code constructs a distance matrix d where d[a][b] is the smallest distance between nodes a and b.
-First, the algorithm initializes d using the adjacency matrix v of the graph (10 means infinity):
+The following code constructs a distance matrix d where d[a][b] is the shortest distance between nodes a and b.
+First, the algorithm initializes d using the adjacency matrix v of the graph (109 means infinity):